anthonygrees/chef_pipelines/README.md

 ![Pipeline](/images/pipeline.png)

 ### How the pipelines interact
 The pipelines have dependencies on each other, creating reusable artifacts that feed the next.
 As a whole, the pipelines interact as follows and can take ```use cases``` as an input.
-Some examples of these are
+Some examples of these use cases are:
  - Patching
  - Image Building
  - Database as a Service
+ - OS Hardening

 ![All Pipelines](/images/all_pipelines.png)
 ---